-- 1. Single-family homes built on lots at least 60 feet wide will have a minimum heated area of 2,000 square feet. - 2.
-Single-family homes built on lots at least 60 feet wide will have a minimum heated area of 1,600 square feet. - 3.
-Single-family detached homes built on lots less than 60 feet wide will have a minimum heated area of 1,600 square feet and be no less than 19 feet wide. - 4.
-All single-family homes with stem wall, crawl, or slab foundations will provide a minimum of 2 stair risers, and the finished floor elevation is to be a minimum of 18" above the finished grade on the front-facing street elevation of the homes.
+- 1. Single-family homes built on lots at least 79 feet wide will have a minimum heated area of 2,500 square feet. - 2.
+Single-family homes built on lots at least 59-79 feet wide will have a minimum heated area of 2,000 square feet. - 3.
+Single-family detached homes built on lots a minimum of 30 feet wide will have a minimum heated area of 1,600 square feet and be no less than 19 feet wide. - 4.
+All single-family homes with stem wall, crawl, or slab foundations will provide a minimum of two stair risers, and the finished floor elevation is to be a minimum of 18" above the finished grade on the front-facing street elevation of the homes.
 Finished grade elevation shall be defined as the average height at the back of the curb along the unit frontage facing public streets.
 Foundations will be wrapped in either brick or stone. - 5.
+All townhomes with stem wall, crawl, or slab foundations will provide a minimum of one stair riser, and the finished floor elevation is to be a minimum of 12" above the finished grade on the front-facing street elevation of the homes.
+Finished grade elevation shall be defined as the average height at the back of the curb along the unit frontage facing public streets.
+Foundations will be wrapped in either brick or stone. - 6.
 All single-family homes and townhomes will have a combination of two or more of the following materials on the front facade (not counting foundation): - a.
-Stone - b.
-Brick - c.
-Lap Siding

-- d.
-Fiber cement siding - e.
-Shakes - f.
-Board and Batten - 6.
+Stone d.
+Fiber cement siding b.
+Brick e.
+Shakes f.
+Board and Batten

+- c.
+Lap Siding - 7.
 The exterior siding material on the side and rear facades, except for interior townhome units, will be fiber cement.
-When two materials are used, the materials shall be different but complementary colors. - 7.
-Vinyl may be used only for window trim, shutters, soffits, fascia, and/or corner boards. - 8.
-All single-family detached homes will be limited to a three-story maximum and will provide for a variety of elevations.
+When two materials are used, the materials shall be different but complementary colors. - 8.
+Vinyl may be used only for window trim, shutters, soffits, fascia, and/or corner boards.

+- 9. All single-family detached homes will be limited to a three-story maximum and will provide for a variety of elevations.
 Units of the same elevation shall not be side by side.
-Exterior color schemes will not be repeated side by side. - 9.
-All single-family detached homes will have a front porch with a minimum depth of 5 feet, which may encroach up to 6 feet into the front setback.
-Front porch posts will be at least 6"x6" in size. - 10.
-Front-loaded garages will not protrude more than 6 feet from the front porch or stoop, and all garage doors shall contain decorative hardware and window inserts.

-- 11. There shall be a minimum 12" overhang on every gable end for single-family homes and townhomes. - 12.
-All homes will include architectural-style shingles. - 13.
-Townhomes shall be two or three stories in height with a minimum width of 20 feet wide, and a minimum heated area of 1,500 square feet. - 14.
-All townhomes shall have a covered porch element. - 15.
-Single-family front-loaded detached homes shall have two-car garages, and single-family detached (townhomes) shall have one-car garages. - 16.
-All single-family homes on lots 35 or less feet in width shall have a rear garage and be accessed via a private rear-loaded alley.
+Exterior color schemes will not be repeated side by side. - 10.
+All single-family detached homes will have a front porch with a minimum depth of five feet, which may encroach up to six feet into the front setback.
+Front porch posts will be at least 6"x6" in size. - 11.
+Front-loaded garages will not protrude more than 6 feet from the front porch or stoop, and all garage doors shall contain decorative hardware and window inserts. - 12.
+There shall be a minimum 10" overhang on every gable end for single-family homes and townhomes. - 13.
+All homes will include architectural-style shingles. - 14.
+Townhomes shall be two and/or three stories in height with a minimum width of 20 feet wide, and a minimum heated area of 1,500 square feet. - 15.
+All townhomes shall have a covered porch element which may encroach up to six feet into the front setback. - 16.
+Single-family front-loaded detached homes shall have two-car garages, and single-family detached (townhomes) shall have a maximum of two-car garages. - 17.
+All single-family homes on lots 35 or less feet in width shall have a maximum two car garage and be accessed via a private rear-loaded alley.